Hager-elhwarii/Responsive-Web-Design-FCC/README.md

 - First, you'll build a cat photo app to learn the basics of HTML and CSS.
 Later, you'll learn modern techniques like `CSS variables` by building a penguin, and best practices for accessibility by building a quiz site.

-- Finally, you'll learn how to make webpages that respond to different screen sizes by building a photo gallery with `Flexbox, and a magazine article layout with CSS Grid.
+- Finally, you'll learn how to make webpages that respond to different screen sizes by building a photo gallery with `Flexbox`, and a magazine article layout with `CSS Grid`.

 - In this `Responsive-Web-Design-FreeCodeCamp` repository, I Learned the basics of HTML and CCSS by doing **20  Project.**

 ## 🤸 Take-Away Skills:
->  By the end of this course, You will have built and deployed several neat-looking projects that you can show to potential employers.
+>  By the end of this course, You will have built and deployed several neat-looking projects, that will boast your coding skills and you can show it to potential employers.

 ## 🚀 Deployment Links
   - [Photo Gallery](https://cat-photo-gallery-dottie.netlify.app/)